- Construction of the initial locomotives has begun -- watch a video here -- with WSDOT's scheduled to arrive in early 2017.

 - Preliminary Design Complete – July 2014

-- Locomotives Delivery to WSDOT – starts Fall 2016
+- Locomotives Delivery to WSDOT – starts in early 2017

 Washington state is delivering nearly $800 million in federally funded rail corridor improvements using high-speed rail grants from the American Recovery and Reinvestment Act (ARRA) and administered by the Federal Railroad Administration.
 The purchase of new locomotives is one of those projects.